patrickRobotics/ussd-app/README.md

 # ussd-app
 This is a simple Django USSD application built on [ussd_airflow](https://django-ussd-airflow.readthedocs.io/) library

-The only package required in requrements.txt if `ussd_airflow`
+The only package required in requirements.txt is `ussd_airflow`

 ## Project Setup
 Using virtualenv for now